MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-deprecated-features.md

 ## BHOLD

 Microsoft does not recommend customers start new deployments of the Microsoft BHOLD Suite components.
-Existing deployments of BHOLD will continue to be supported.
+Existing deployments of BHOLD for role-based provisioning will continue to be supported.
+The BHOLD Model Generator, BHOLD Analytics and BHOLD FIM Integration modules have a dependency on Microsoft Silverlight, which will reach the [end of support](https://support.microsoft.com/windows/silverlight-end-of-support-0a3be3c7-bead-e203-2dfd-74f0a64f1788) on October 12, 2021.
 Azure AD now provides [access reviews](https://docs.microsoft.com/azure/active-directory/active-directory-azure-ad-controls-access-reviews-overview), which replaces the BHOLD attestation campaign features, and entitlement management, which replaces the access assignment features.

 ## Service and Portal